 Dr. Day is a cardiologist and Medical Director of Heart Rhythm Services at his practice in Salt Lake City, Utah.
 He graduated from Johns Hopkins Medical School and completed his residency and fellowship in cardiology at Stanford University.
 He is board certified in Cardiology and Cardiac Electrophysiology.

-Do you have these 12 magnesium deficiency symptoms?
+Do you have any of these 12 magnesium deficiency symptoms?

 Can you test for magnesium deficiency?

-Do you have these 12 magnesium deficiency symptoms?
+Do you have any of these 12 magnesium deficiency symptoms?